tairov/terraform-multienv-eks/README.md

 This repository contains Infrastructure as Code (IaC) for setting up a production-ready EKS cluster in multiple environments, using Terraform.

-# Terraform Multienv EKS

-This repository contains Infrastructure as Code (IaC) for setting up a production-ready EKS cluster in multiple environments, using Terraform.

 ## Modules

 The codebase is organized into several modules, each serving a specific purpose: